AdobeDocs/commerce-admin.en/help/stores-purchase/ups.md

    - Set **[!UICONTROL Mode]** to `Live` to send data to the UPS shipping system over a secure connection.
 (Development mode does not send data over a secure connection.)

-   - Verify the **[!UICONTROL Gateway URL]** that is required to send requests, use sandbox url for test mode and production url for live requests.
+   - Verify the **[!UICONTROL Gateway URL]** that is required to send requests.
+Use a sandbox URL for test mode and a production URL for live requests.

-   - Verify the **[!UICONTROL Tracking URL]** that is required to get tracking information, use sandbox url for test mode and production url for live requests.
+   - Verify the **[!UICONTROL Tracking URL]** that is required to get tracking information.
+Use a sandbox URL for test mode and a production URL for live requests.

    - Set **[!UICONTROL Origin of the Shipment]** to the region where the shipment originates.